zjdgx/tylermcginnis.github.io/pages/articles/2017-01-03-react-interview-questions/index.md

 > What does __shouldComponentUpdate__ do and why is it important?

 Above we talked about reconciliation and what React does when setState is called.
 What __shouldComponentUpdate__ does is it's a lifecycle method that allows us to opt out of this reconciliation process for certain components (and their child components).
 Why would we ever want to do this?
 As mentioned above, "The end goal of reconciliation is to, in the most efficient way possible, update the UI based on this new state".
-If we know that a certain section of our UI isn't going to change, there's no reason to have React go through all the trouble of trying to figure out if it does.
+If we know that a certain section of our UI isn't going to change, there's no reason to have React go through all the trouble of trying to figure out if it should.
 By returning false from __shouldComponentUpdate__, React will assume that the current component, and all its children components, will stay the same as they currently are.

 ***

 > How do you tell React to build in __Production__ mode and what will that do?

-Typically you'd use Webpack's *DefinePlugin* method to set ___NODE_ENV__ to 'production'.
+Typically you'd use Webpack's *DefinePlugin* method to set ___NODE_ENV__ to __production__.
 This will strip out things like propType validation and extra warnings.
 On top of that it's also a good idea to minify your code because React uses Uglify's dead-code elimination to strip out development only code and comments, which will drastically reduce the size of your bundle.

-***

-> Explain the life cycle of a React component.

 ***